-Unlike smoking a pork shoulder for 10 hours, when smoking chicken breasts and thighs you are in for a more a much shorter cook.
+Unlike smoking a pork shoulder for 10 hours, smoking chicken breasts and thighs will be a much shorter cook.
 The combination of these smaller cuts and a lower finishing target internal temperature will make things go fairly quickly.
 The disadvantage is that these chicken breasts and thighs will not be in the smoker long enough to absorb a lot of smoke flavor.

 The recommended smoker temperature in the early going is 225 F | 100 C. Cook these low and slow for the first half-hour or so to allow them a bit more time to absorb some smoke.
 About halfway through the cook raise the temperature to 265 F | 130 C to finish the cook.
 As always, smoking meat is not about how long it will take.
 It is always about reaching the target internal temperature.
 This is especially true for chicken.
 Our goal for this cook is an internal temperature of 165 F | 75 C.